Discover the Birds of Runde

-Join a guided tour of our beautiful bird exhibition and be fascinated by insightful stories about the special lives of seabirds.
+Join a guided tour of our bird exhibition and learn about the extraordinary lives of seabirds.

 Book the activity

-Join a guided tour of our beautiful bird exhibition and be fascinated by insightful stories about the special lives of seabirds.
+Join a guided tour of our bird exhibition and learn about the extraordinary lives of seabirds.

 Book the activity

-Join a guided tour of our beautiful bird exhibition and be fascinated by insightful stories about the special lives of seabirds.
+Join a guided tour of our bird exhibition and learn about the extraordinary lives of seabirds.

 A Safari to the World of Puffins